 Day 6: 6:00 AM-7:00 AM: Jack Goes Hannibal Lecter on Some Extra

 And now the rot sets in.
 Season 6 was a gigantic mess from start to finish.
-Between the incoherent plot, ridiculous retcons (that would only get worse in subsequent seasons), pointless deaths (most 24 fans still hate how Curtis Manning went out) and a messy subplot that somehow managed to make the Bauer family, which included Jack’s terrorist sympathizing father and brother, his sister-in-law who not-so-secretly pined for him and his nephew who may or may have been his son, boring, Season 6 is often seen as the beginning of the end for the once great series.
+Between the incoherent plot, ridiculous retcons (that would only get worse in subsequent seasons), recycled plot devices (Another nuke?
+Another 25th Amendment subplot?), pointless deaths (most 24 fans still hate how Curtis Manning went out — Milo’s death sucked too) and a messy subplot that somehow managed to make the Bauer family, which included Jack’s terrorist sympathizing father and brother, his sister-in-law who not-so-secretly pined for him and his nephew who may or may have been his son, boring, Season 6 is often seen as the beginning of the end for the once great series.

-There weren’t too many awesome scenes in Day 6, but this one sticks out.
+And of course there’s this scene.
 You would think that after being a captive of the Chinese government for two years during which time he was subjected to endless torture would make Jack as harmless as a little puppy.
 You would think that Jack would be so disillusioned after his government negotiated for his release for the sole purpose of turning him over to Abu Fayed that he would have as much fight left in him as a tranquilized panda bear.

 You would be wrong.